bjheinen/LiquidDiffract/README.md

 All data must be in Q-space.
 A toolbox is provided to convert raw experimental data of 2&theta; values to Q-space.
 By default LiquidDiffract expects data in inverse Angstroms, but an option to change this to inverse nano-metres is available in the *Additional Preferences* dialog, which is accessible from the *Tools* menu.

+Data corrections such as a shift to account for fluorescence or attenuation from self-shielding (currently for slab-geometry only [28]) can also be applied here.

 ### Refinement Tab